HBS-Urosystem/urosystem.kit2/cms/blocks/ic-bps/known-facts.en.md

 published: true
 components:
   - type: article
+    title: What we Know about Intestitial Cystitis/Bladder Pain Syndrome
     text: >-
       The causes of IC/BPS are still not known.
 The possible explanations are the dysfunction of the related nerves, autoimmune problems, allergic